cabforum/smime/SBR.md

 * Verify the Mobile Security Object (MSO), including validate the certificate chain against the issuing jurisdiction's published trust anchor; and
 * Verify data integrity (i.e., confirm the data elements received match the digests in the signed MSO, verify the MSO's DocType matches "org.iso.18013.5.1.mDL", and check the MSO ValidityInfo dates).

-The authentication using the mDL SHALL be created as part of the identity validation process, and evidence of the validation (e.g., MSO signature, certificates used, timestamp) SHALL be retained by the CA or RA.
+The authentication using the mDL SHALL be created as part of the identity validation process, and evidence of the validation in accordance with ISO/IEC 18013-7 SHALL be retained by the CA or RA.

 ### 3.2.5 Non-verified subscriber information